Boston Beer Company: 1990s – present

 In 1997, Jim Koch returned to his hometown of Cincinnati to purchase the Hudepohl-Schoenling Brewery, where his father apprenticed in the 1940s.
 This was also an important step the company took to reduce reliance on contract brewing.

 The Boston Beer Company went public, selling shares of Class A Common Stock on the New York Stock Exchange, under the ticker symbol, "SAM".
 These shares, however, have no voting rights, while the company is controlled through its Class B Common Stock, of which Koch owns 100% of the shares.

 Boston Beer launched Hardcore Cider in 1997, and Twisted Tea brand in 2000.
 In 2007, the Boston Beer Company purchased the former F. & M. Schaefer Brewing Company brewery in Breinigsville, Pennsylvania, in the Lehigh Valley.
 The brewery had been owned by Diageo North America, Inc. and used for the production of Smirnoff Ice malt beverages since 2001.
 By 2012, Samuel Adams was producing two-thirds of all its beer at the Breinigsville facility, and it has increased brewing capacity there.
-In 2012 Boston Beer Company launched Angry Orchard hard cider company based in Cincinnati, Ohio.
+In 2012 Boston Beer Company launched the Angry Orchard hard cider company based in Cincinnati, Ohio.